 Anthony Desmond Joseph Lovell took to the skies again on a sortie on 4th August 1949.
 His next victory came on 15th August 1940 as he downed a Messerschmitt ME110.

-The victories continued to rack up with an ME109 downed on 6th September 1940 and two more on the 15th September 1940.
+The victories continued to rack up with a ME109 downed on 6th September 1940 and two more on 15th September 1940.
 On 29th September 1940, he became confirmed commander of B Flight.
 He celebrated the following day by going out and damaging a Dornier DO17.

 In the middle of the Battle of Britain, he received the Distinguished Flying Cross.
 Gazetted on 26th November 1940, the citation read: